VxWolf/Real-ish-Weapon-Names/README.txt

 -Updated the descriptions of some weapons
 -Added names for some of the new akimbos
--Mosconi is now referred to as "Eaton" (based on OTWD gameplay footage) -Updated name of the flamethrower to "PAYDAY Gang Flamethrower Mk.1" (From "PAYDAY Crew Flamethrower) -Added name for the XL 5.56 Microgun "Overkill Industries XL 5.56" -Added name for the MA-17 Flamethrower "Modestly Awesome MA-17" -Added name for the Signature SMG "Signature SNTHC"
+-Mosconi is now referred to as "Eaton" (based on OTWD gameplay footage) -Updated name of the flamethrower to "PAYDAY Gang Flamethrower Mk.1" (From "PAYDAY Crew Flamethrower") -Added name for the XL 5.56 Microgun "Overkill Industries XL 5.56" -Added name for the MA-17 Flamethrower "Modestly Awesome MA-17" -Added name for the Signature SMG "Signature SNTHC"